Rates:

 14. What do I need to pack for my Yacht Charter Vacation?

 Storage space mostly is limited on a regular Charter Yacht, unless you have booked a mega yacht.
-Charter yacht crews advise SOFT COLLAPSIBLE LUGGAGE.
+Charter yacht crews advise SOFT COLLAPSIBLE LUGGAGE Unless you are chartering a large motor yacht.
 Suitcases are difficult to store!
 Guests sometimes pack twice as much as needed!
 We recommend 2-3 swimsuits and 3- 4 pairs shorts, 3-4 T-shirts, as you probably will buy some in the local art craft shops.
 Also think Caribbean casual for dinners ashore.
 Light soled deck shoes and flip flops are the preferred foot wear as well as barefoot on the boat is perfectly acceptable and preferred by crewed.
 Bring a 30-45 SPF sunscreen, higher SPF for children, NO spray types please, as the yachts deck can get very slippery with it when wet.
 Tanning oil, PABA or Bronzers stain the upholstery and decks.

 15. Do I have to worry about seasickness?